-- D4.14.4 Significant changes to critical procedures shall be validated and verified as appropriate. - D4.15 The Quality Management Plan shall include, or summarize and reference, policies and Standard Operating Procedures for the management of critical supplies, reagents, and equipment. - D4.15 The Quality Management Plan shall include, or summarize and reference, policies and Standard Operating Procedures for the evaluation of risk in changes to a process to assess the effect(s) elsewhere in the operation. - D4.15.1 Evaluation of risk shall be completed for changes in critical procedures. - D4.16 The Quality Management Plan shall include, or summarize and reference, policies and Standard Operating Procedures for obtaining and reviewing feedback and taking action when appropriate. - D4.16.1 Feedback shall be obtained from associated Clinical Programs and Collection Facilities. - D4.17 The Processing Facility Director shall review the quality management activities with representatives in key positions in all elements of the cellular therapy program, at a minimum, quarterly. - D4.17.1 Meetings shall have defined attendees, documented minutes, and assigned actions.

-- D4.17.2 Performance data and review findings shall be reported to key positions and staff. - D4.17.3 The Processing Facility Director shall not have oversight of their own work if this person also performs other tasks in the Processing Facility. - D4.18 The Processing Facility Director shall annually review the effectiveness of the Quality Management Program. - D4.18.1 The annual report and documentation of the review findings shall be made available to key personnel, the Clinical Program Director, the Collection Facility Director, and staff of the program.
+- D4.14.3.7 Review and approval of the plan, report, and conclusion by the Quality Manager and the Processing Facility Director. - D4.14.4 Significant changes to critical procedures shall be validated and verified as appropriate. - D4.15 The Quality Management Plan shall include, or summarize and reference, policies and Standard Operating Procedures for the evaluation of risk in changes to a process to confirm that the changes do not create an adverse impact or inherent risk elsewhere in the operation of the Processing Facility, Clinical Program, or Collection Facility. - D4.15.1 Evaluation of risk shall be completed for changes in critical procedures. - D4.16 The Quality Management Plan shall include, or summarize and reference, policies and Standard Operating Procedures for obtaining and reviewing feedbackand taking action when appropriate. - D4.16.1 Feedback shall be obtained from associated Clinical Programs and Collection Facilities. - D4.17 The Processing Facility Director shall review the quality management activities with representatives in key positions in all elements of the cellular therapy program, at a minimum, quarterly. - D4.17.1 Meetings shall have defined attendees, documented minutes, and assigned actions. - D4.17.2 Performance data and review findings shall be reported to key positions and staff. - D4.17.3 The Processing Facility Director shall not have oversight of their own work if this person also performs other tasks in the Processing Facility. - D4.18 The Processing Facility Director shall annually review the effectiveness of the Quality Management Program. - D4.18.1 The annual report and documentation of the review findings shall be made available to key personnel, the Clinical Program Director, the Collection Facility Director, and staff of the program.